doerschera/grow-girl/README.md

 ###Process

 The inspiration for *You Grow Girl!* stemmed from the girl-flower illustrations, which were based on the whimsical sunae (Japanese sand painting) work of the artist [Naoshi](http://www.nao-shi.com/English/Gallery/gallery/gallery11/gallery11.html).
-I wanted to create a game that was silly and inviting while as being encouraging and challenging.
+I wanted to create a game that was silly and inviting while also being encouraging and challenging.

 Users can choose from three different flowers and weeds, which represent different levels of study.
 The three flowers-- tulip, daisy, and sunflower-- are ranked on their difficulty to grow and have different starting health percentages.
 Tulips, the hardest to grow, start at 10% and have an initial growth rate of 3%.
 Daisies, the easiest to grow, start at 25% and have a growth rate of 5%.
 The three weeds correspond to different math levels: addition and subtraction only; addition, subtraction, multiplication, and division; and addition, subtraction, multiplication, and division with larger numbers.